30+ alarming Alzheimer’s symptoms

 - High levels of anxiety, depression, and aggressiveness.

 Please keep in mind that these symptoms may vary in severity from person to person.
-Moreover, there might be one or two visible symptoms at the start of the disease that may increase in number over time.
+Moreover, one or two visible symptoms at the start of the disease may increase in number over time.

 Symptoms of moderate Alzheimer’s disease